- Why does UBC have a strategic plan, and what is it used for?

 Engagement is vital in this process – from students, faculty, staff, alumni and external partners.
-Many of you have already shared your thoughts.
-As the process unfolds, there will be further opportunities to share your ideas (both online and in-person).
 Learn more about how you can get involved.

 Updates will also be posted on this website.

 If you have a question about the process, email firstname.lastname@example.org.